 Landholders must be able to adequately demonstrate their commitment to implementing sustainable land management practices for the 2 year period of the rate rebate.
-Submitting photos of works undertaken with the online acquittal is a requirement.
+Submitting photos of works undertaken with the Works Completed/ Renewal form is encouraged.

 Failure to implement sustainable land management commitments in line with the scheme's guidelines will mean not being eligible to apply for the rebate for 2 consecutive years.